World Order/Series2/Volume 34/Issue 3/Text

 SIDEWALK[edit]

-Any pedestrian—scaled qualities of the duplex were added primarily for curb appeal.
+Any pedestrian-scaled qualities of the duplex were added primarily for curb appeal.
 Because the space between the street and the duplex is dominated by driveway and lawn, the public walking experience along the sidewalk is not supported spatially or experientially (see Fig. 5).
-According to Alexander’s Fifth Fundamental Property POSITIVE SPACE, each center in a whole place is shaped three—dimensionally by other centers both larger and smaller than the center under discussion.
-In Home “A,” however, the sidewalk, which should be a room—Iike space, is merely a concrete slab on the ground.
+According to Alexander's Fifth Fundamental Property POSITIVE SPACE, each center in a whole place is shaped three-dimensionally by other centers both larger and smaller than the center under discussion.
+In Home "A," however, the sidewalk, which should be a room-like space, is merely a concrete slab on the ground.
 This tends to produce a kind of spatial hemorrhaging, further shredding the unity of the whole.

 FRONT YARD[edit]

-FIG. 6.
-HOME “A" AND THE FRONT YARD
+HOME "A" AND THE FRONT YARD[edit]

 Because the space between the duplex and the sidewalk was not conceived of as anything beyond a parking place, the "front yard" provides little space for family activities.
 The duplex is a Cartesian model of fragmentation.

-House “A,” thus, represents perfectly the conventional Cartesian model of fragmentation and, conversely, exhibits few of Alexander’s Fundamental Properties of wholeness (see Fig. 6).
+little support for family activities.
+To be fair to the neighborhood, the older homes in the area support the life of the street to a much greater extent than the duplex, but most of them do not work very hard at bringing life to the front yard.
+House "A," thus, represents perfectly the conventional Cartesian model of fragmentation and, conversely, exhibits few of Alexander's Fundamental Properties of wholeness (see Fig. 6).
 In following standard practices, it failed utterly to fulfill a larger need for beauty and wholeness.
-Indeed, soon after the duplex was completed, the negative reaction of the neighbors was so intense that it provoked a change in the local zoning ordinance, requiring future homes on in—fill lots to be reviewed by the Planning Commission before construction would be permitted.
-However, within the canon of the mechanistic paradigm, the deliberations of the Commission about design issues for new homes will no doubt come down to an argument between divergent opinions rather than a consideration of properties of spatial coherence, ending with the worn—out phrase “beauty is in the eye of the beholder.”
+Indeed, soon after the duplex was completed, the negative reaction of the neighbors was so intense that it provoked a change in the local zoning ordinance, requiring future homes on in-fill lots to be reviewed by the Planning Commission before construction would be permitted.
+However, within the canon of the mechanistic paradigm, the deliberations of the Commission about design issues for new homes will no doubt come down to an argument between divergent opinions rather than a consideration of properties of spatial coherence, ending with the worn-out phrase "beauty is in the eye of the beholder."

 The Wholeness Worldview and Home "B"[edit]